Want to get some pictures of your house or property from the air?

 Whatever your aerial photography needs are, we can help.
 Out Cessna 172 high wing aircraft allows us to take great aerial photos.
 We can fly with the windows open to get maximum clarity!

 Option 1 – We take the pictures – $350/hr – Includes:

 - Pilot and Photographer and your choice of CD or digital download of Pictures

 - 10+ high quality pictures of the area you desire (more time means more pictures)

 - All pictures run though Photoshop filters to de-haze and improve clarity – originals also available

-- You only pay for the time it take to fly to and from the property and take the pictures, so if it’s 30 minutes or 45 minutes, you would not pay the full hour (eg 40 minute flight would be $245+hst).
+- You only pay for the air-time it takes flying to and from the property, and while taking the pictures, so if it’s 30 minutes or 45 minutes, you would not pay the full hour (eg 40 minute flight would be $245+hst).

 Camera and Photo Details

 - Canon t3i – Standard and Telephoto Lenses

 - Dimensions – 5184 x 3456